-How to start the peer to peer lending registration process and get the peer to peer lending license?
+How to start the NBFC peer to peer lending registration process and get the peer to peer lending license?

 Once you know the answers to the above questions, you will be clear about establishing your own P2P lending NBFC in India to take advantage of the huge financial market and its limitless opportunities.
-We will also tell you the advantages of investing in P2P NBFCs and how we help new companies to register with Reserve Bank of India as a new peer to peer NBFC.
+We will also tell you the advantages of investing in P2P NBFCs and how we help new companies to register with the Reserve Bank of India as a new peer to peer NBFC.
 Now let us start with how peer to peer lending NBFC works.

 Peer to Peer Lending Process in India

 P2P lending companies or NBFCs provide loans to borrowers at lower interest rates compared to banks or traditional financial institutions.
 These have become a useful tool for small business who have been rejected by banks for loans or any other person in immediate need of funds but won’t get it from their bank.
 The interest rates are comparatively lower in these NBFCs to banks and the process of getting the loan is usually online.
 However, most of the times, the amount you can apply for the loan is lower compared to the banks or other major financial institutions.
 The obvious question that comes to the mind is that how P2P NBFCs give loans at lower interests and yet give higher returns to the investor?
 Let’s understand it with the following example: